■ Duties and responsibilities:

 Some physicians try to alleviate patients’ anxiety during sensitive examinations by using humour, making lighthearted comments, sharing personal stories, or minimizing the significance of the examination.
 While it’s natural to try to put patients at ease, these types of comments should be avoided in circumstances involving sensitive examinations as they might be misinterpreted by the patient.

-In the CMPA’s experience, the best way to minimize patient discomfort is to be personable and compassionate, and ensure that your professional behaviour is beyond reproach.
+In the CMPA’s experience, the best way to minimize patient discomfort is to be personable and compassionate, and to ensure that your professional behaviour is beyond reproach.